supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L04_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 ## Lab overview

-In this lab, you will learn how to configure continuous integration (CI) and continuous deployment (CD) for your applications using Build and Release in Azure Pipelines.
-This scriptable CI/CD system is both web-based and cross-platform, while also providing a modern interface for visualizing sophisticated workflows.
-Although we won’t demonstrate all of the cross-platform possibilities in this lab, it is important to point out that you can also build for iOS, Android, Java (using Ant, Maven, or Gradle) and Linux.
+In this lab, you will learn how to define build pipelines in Azure DevOps using YAML.
+The pipelines will be used in two scenarios:

+- As part of Pull Request validation process.
+- As part of the Continuous Integration implementation.

 ## Objectives

 After you complete this lab, you will be able to:

--   Create a basic build pipeline from a template
+- Include build validation as part of a Pull Request.
--   Track and review a build
--   Invoke a continuous integration build
+- Configure CI pipeline as code with YAML.

 ## Estimated timing: 45 minutes